Campus and Workplace Violence Prevention

 - Veiled - Threats that are vague and subject to multiple interpretations.

-UTHealth campus/workplace: includes all university facilities and off-campus locations where faculty, students, staff, agents or contractors are engaged in university business or activities.
+University campus/workplace: includes all university facilities, University Housing and off-campus locations (including regional campuses) where faculty, students, staff, agents or contractors are engaged in university business or activities.

-STOP Team Sometimes referred to as a Behavioral Intervention Team (BIT) or a Threat Management Team, is a team of professionals authorized to investigate, make determinations and work with management to take action to prevent and resolve incidents of violence.
-The team is comprised of representatives from The University of Texas Police - Houston (UTP-H), Legal Affairs, Office of Employee Assistance Programs, Student Counseling, Human Resources and the Office of the Executive Vice President & Chief Academic Officer.
+STOP Team Sometimes referred to as a Behavioral Intervention Team (BIT) or a Threat Management Team, is a team of professionals authorized to facilitate the investigation and work with management to take action to prevent and resolve incidents of violence and behaviors of concern.
+The team is comprised of representatives from The University of Texas Police - Houston (UTP-H), Legal Affairs, Office of Employee Assistance Programs, Student Counseling, Human Resources, Diversity and Equal Opportunity, and the Office of the Executive Vice President & Chief Academic Officer.
 The STOP Team has the authority to include, as needed, representatives from other areas.
-The BIT has the authority to oversee and manage activities and program(s) to ensure the effectiveness of university-wide initiatives to prevent, detect and respond to behavioral risks and threats.
+The STOP Team has the authority to oversee and manage activities and program(s) to ensure the effectiveness of university-wide initiatives to prevent, detect and respond to behavioral risks and threats.